astrom-tom/Slasher/slasher/docs/source/usage.rst

 * The first column must be the name of the spectrum in fits format (more on that below)
 * The second column must be the name of the noise spectrum in fits format.
 * The third column must be the redshift column (can be filled with -999 if you don't have redshifts).
-* Each line must contain the same number of column.
+* Each line must contain the same number of columns.

 The Graphical User Interface